 According to Statistics Canada, more than 6.5 million people in Canada are over age 65, and millions of Canadians live with conditions that make them more vulnerable to illness.

 For these members of our communities, catching COVID-19 might mean very serious illness, hospitalization and even death.

 If you get sick, even though it might not be serious, who might you pass the infection to?

-Dr. Susan Deering, attending physician at Sunnybrook’s Veterans Centre, says it’s important we all work to reduce the spread of the virus so that we can protect these people — our parents, grandparents, neighbours and friends.
+Dr. Susan Deering, attending physician at Sunnybrook’s Veteran Centre, says it’s important we all continue to work to reduce the spread of the virus so that we can protect these people — our parents, grandparents, neighbours and friends.